LukeZGD/Linux-Stuff/README.md

-# Arch-Stuff
+# Linux-Stuff
- Linux scripts I made for personal use
+ Scripts I made for personal use on Linux